HonkeyKong/libKong/README.md

 tried to comment it thoroughly so that it's easy to understand everything going on under the hood.

-The example program, as well as the library, are built with the Ophis assembler which is freely available for Windows, Linux and Mac OS X, and written in Python.
+The example programs, as well as the library, are built with the Ophis assembler which is freely available for Windows, Linux and Mac OS X, and written in Python.
 If you don't already have it, you can grab it [here](http://michaelcmartin.github.io/Ophis/).
-Once you have it installed and in your path, just navigate to the "example" folder and run the following command:
+Once you have it installed and in your path, just navigate to the "examples" folder, find the ROM you want to build, and run the following command in that folder:

->ophis BuildExampleROM.oph
+>ophis BuildROM.oph

-This should place the "example.nes" ROM in the example/bin folder.
+This should place the assembled NES ROM in the example/bin folder.
 You can now run this in the emulator of your choice.
 But what about real hardware, you ask?
 The process is a bit different, as the NES uses two separate ROM files, one for code and data, and another for graphics.
 To produce the PRG (Program) ROM, run

->ophis BuildExamplePRG.oph
+>ophis BuildPRG.oph

-This will assemble an "example.prg" file containing only the contents of the PRG ROM, suitable for burning to a 32KB EEPROM or flashing to a cartridge.
-The CHR ROM is a bit easier, as it's pre-built.
-Just burn the "example.chr" to an 8KB EEPROM or flash it to your cartridge.
+This will assemble a .PRG file containing only the contents of the PRG ROM, suitable for burning to a 16KB/32KB EEPROM (depending on PRG size) or flashing to a cartridge.
+The CHR ROM will either be  pre-built, or have its own build script.
+Either burn the included .CHR file to an 8KB EEPROM, flash it to your cartridge, or run the following command if there's no 8KB CHR.

+>ophis BuildCHR.oph

 I may write better documentation at some point, but I think I should improve it some more first, and add more functionality.
 The library is far from in a